livewire/livewire/docs/understanding-nesting.md

 ## Every component is an island

 In Livewire, every component on a page tracks its state and makes updates independantly of other components.

-Even nested components are only loosely aware of their parents and children.

 For example, consider the following `Posts` and nested `ShowPost` component: